rockettheme/docs/Docs/joomla/extensions/rokajaxsearch/INDEX.md

 * Joomla 2.5 or 3.x - ensure you are using the latest version.

->> NOTE: Internet Explorer 7 and before are not supported
+>> NOTE: Internet Explorer 11+ and Edge are supported, but versions 8, 9, and 10 are no longer supported by Microsoft and while they may work, are not recommended.

 Key Features
 -----